 The smartphone industry is continuing the last year’s trend of creating the largest possible screen area.
-The old trend of broad bezels have been completely minimized and several alternatives have been found for the selfie camera and other sensors.
-Some smartphone manufacturers opt for a notch at the top of the screen, others opt for an extendable camera and in the meantime, even the first mobile phones are available with a hole in the screen.
+The old trend of broad bezels has been completely minimized, and several alternatives have been found for the selfie camera and other sensors.
+Some smartphone manufacturers opt for a notch at the top of the screen, others opt for an extendable camera, and in the meantime, even the first mobile phones are available with a hole in the screen.

 This time a special Xiaomi mobile phone has come up.
 The Chinese smartphone manufacturer has devised yet another alternative to the front camera.
 The information comes from two design patents that Xiaomi has applied for at WIPO (World Intellectual Property Office).
 The patents were published on March 29, 2019, and show a smartphone with an almost full screen.

 Xiaomi phone with the dual front camera at the bottom

 Where the selfie camera is usually processed at the top of the device, Xiaomi has chosen to process the camera at the bottom of the screen.
 At the bottom, in the middle, a recess has been made for a double front camera.
 It looks like the phone is being turned upside down.
 And no, it’s not an April 1 joke.